poudelmohit/NGS_diet_analysis/exploring_obitools.md

     head -n 3 ../wolf.ali.assigned.uniq.fasta

-    # in the header, merged_sample and count keys are added.
-    # To keep only this information in the sequence header:
+    # In the header, merged_sample and count keys are added; To keep only this information in the sequence header:

     obiannotate -k count -k merged_sample ../wolf.ali.assigned.uniq.fasta > ../wolf_annotated_uniq.fasta

     head -n 10 ../wolf_annotated_uniq.fasta

-# I noticed broken sequence here, which I will treat (...) later !!
+###### I noticed broken sequence here, which I will treat later (if required) !!

 # Denoising the sequene dataset: